HIPPO: Enhancing the Table Understanding Capability of LLMs through Hybrid-Modal Preference Optimization: Methodology

 A table image inherently preserves its layout, formatting, and stylistic features, providing an alternative to an intermediate textual table~\cite{sui2024table}.
 By leveraging the multi-modal capabilities of MLLMs, these models can efficiently perform OCR and parse table layouts, thereby enhancing document-level comprehension~\cite{luo2024layoutllm,yu2025visrag}.
 The image modality captures richer structural semantics, including cell positions, borders, and background colors, which significantly aid in table understanding and reasoning.
-Nonetheless, image-based approaches face inherent challenges when conducting complex table operations, such as lookup and sum, during reasoning.
+Nonetheless, image-based approaches face inherent challenges in performing symbolic operations such as lookup and summation during reasoning.